kurealnum/non-profit-link/README.md

 -Logout button DONE

--Add flask flashes
+-Add flask flashes DONE

--Required password length, required type of email
+-Required password length, required type of email DONE (we don't require an email yet)

--Use https://memegen.link for some apologies
+-Use https://memegen.link for some apologies (Not doing this, but it's an nice idea if you don't want to use flask flashing)

 -Signup right now will just be for a user, but when I'm ready for "non-profit" users I'll add them too